-Most of us have memories of at least one time in our childhoods we had the stomach bug.
+Most of us have memories of at least one time in our childhoods when we had a stomach bug.
 You might remember how dreadful you felt, and that even going to school would have been more fun than watching your favorite cartoons or TV shows while sick on the couch.

 The BRAT diet is all about easing stomach distress with easy-to-digest foods.
 Following the BRAT diet when you have a stomach flu, diarrhea, or nausea can be a helpful way to keep your strength up without exacerbating your GI symptoms.